al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis-introduction.md

 **1. End Goal: Improve something**

-e.g. a business process, a strategy in a company, government, health
+In business: increase revenue, customer loyalty, reduce costs, increase user count, avoid fraud.
+In government: increase business creation, reduce tax invasion, identify terrorism beforehand.
+Health: avoid diseases, prolong lifespan, increase general well being.

-skills: domain knowledge(digital marketing, company processes), ask big scope questions to distill what is important (what is the purpose of this?
-What happens if we don't have it?)
+skills: domain knowledge(digital marketing, business internals), ask big scope questions to distill what is important: what is the purpose of this?
+What happens if we don't have it?

 **2. By doing something new / different**